 You want your kids to think about others’ feelings.
 That’s empathy.
-But can you teach empathy for kids?
+But can you teach empathy to kids or does it just come naturally?
 It’s not always automatic, is it?
 We all know the awful feeling when your child hurts another child.
 Sometimes kids can be pretty selfish and not think about others’ feelings.

 So can empathy really be taught?
 Yes!
 Emphatically yes, and we’re going to dive into it.
-It may be a longer journey for some kids than others, but you have the tools to start the journey.
+It may be a longer journey for some kids than others, but you have the tools to help them get started.

 Why empathy matters to your kids

 Cultivating empathy for others is one of the greatest gifts you can give your kids.
 It’s a “must have” if you want to equip them for healthy intimate relationships in life.